Advertiser disclosure

 Once you’ve finished your USD supplemental essays, give yourself a pat on the back!
 You’re one step closer to finishing your college admissions.
 But once you’re ready to get back into the process, remember we are here to help every step of the way.
 With guides on when to apply to college, how many schools to apply to, and how to choose a safety school, we can help you with all your decision-making.

-We can also help you decipher your financial aid award letter, write a financial aid appeal, choose your college, and apply for scholarships.
-Good luck!
+We can also help you decipher your financial aid award letter, write a financial aid appeal, and choose your college.
+Good luck, and remember, apply to all the scholarships you are eligible for!

 Additional schools to consider